Arsh1213/getting_started_with_javascript/Chapters/6_objects_and_arrays.md

    methods (for example, toString() is a method that every object inherits)?

-4. Write a function "merger(object_1, object_2)" that takes two objects as arguments and merges them. for example, if objects are {prop1 : "val1"} and {prop2 : "val2"}, then the resultant should be {prop1 : "val1", prop2 : "val2"}.
+4. Write a function "merger(object_1, object_2)" that takes two objects as arguments and merges them.
+For example, if objects are {prop1 : "val1"} and {prop2 : "val2"}, then the resultant should be {prop1 : "val1", prop2 : "val2"}.
 ```